ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ### Barrel Files as Module Interface

 The rule assumes barrel files (default: `index.ts`, configurable) are the module interface for each directory.
-This means:

-- `./dir` imports from `dir/index.ts` (the barrel)
-- You cannot bypass the barrel: `./dir/file` is not allowed
-- This enforces a clear public API for each module

-This barrel file assumption enables zero I/O: because we know every directory has a barrel file, we can determine correct paths using pure path math - no file system access needed.
-This makes the rule fast, reliable, and deterministic.
+This enables zero I/O path resolution: because we know every directory has a barrel file, we can determine correct paths using pure path math - no file system access needed.

-**Extension Support**: The rule supports multiple file extensions (`.ts`, `.tsx`, `.js`, `.jsx`, `.mjs`, `.cjs` by default).
-You can configure which extensions to recognize and the barrel file name via `fileExtensions` and `barrelFileName` options.
+- `./dir` imports from `dir/index.ts` (the barrel) - you cannot bypass the barrel

-The rule is barrel-agnostic - it enforces the path pattern (must go through the barrel), not what the barrel exports.
-Whether you use selective exports (`export { A, B } from './module'`) or universal exports (`export * from './module'`) is your choice based on your codebase needs.
+- The rule is barrel-agnostic - it enforces the path pattern, not what the barrel exports

-**Scale considerations**:

-- **Small projects**: If you have boundaries worth enforcing, you have enough structure for barrel files.
-For truly tiny projects (single file), this rule may be overkill.
-- **Large projects**: The pattern works at any scale.
-Performance depends on what you export (use selective exports in large apps), not the pattern itself.
-The rule's zero I/O approach means it stays fast even in massive codebases.
+- Supports multiple file extensions (`.ts`, `.tsx`, `.js`, `.jsx`, `.mjs`, `.cjs` by default), configurable via `fileExtensions` and `barrelFileName` options

-- **Monorepos**: Works across packages, but requires manual configuration.
-You'd configure boundaries that span packages (e.g., `{ dir: 'packages/pkg-a/src/domain', alias: '@pkg-a/domain' }`).
-Each package maintains its own barrel structure, and the rule enforces boundaries between them based on your configuration.
+**Scale considerations**: Works at any scale.
+For large projects, use selective exports for better performance.
+For monorepos, configure boundaries that span packages (e.g., `{ dir: 'packages/pkg-a/src/domain', alias: '@pkg-a/domain' }`).

 ## What Gets Skipped vs Checked